pfsense/docs/source/config/shortcut-bar.rst

 Shortcut Bar
 ============

-The **Shortcut Bar** offers quick navigation to pages related to the one being viewed, to save having to hunt down pages in various menus when performing configuration or troubleshooting.
+The pfSense® **Shortcut Bar** offers quick navigation to pages related to the one being viewed, to save having to hunt down pages in various menus when performing configuration or troubleshooting.